V. Genesis 19:22 - Haste thee, escape thither; for I cannot do any thing till thou be come thither. Therefore the name of the city was called Zoar.

 b.
 God left Abraham agreeing not to destroy the city for the sake of ten, but in reality He would not destroy it for the sake of one for He would not destroy it until that one had fled.

 c.
-Would God have destroyed Sodom if Lot chose to remain?
+Would God have destroyed Sodom Lot chose to remain?

 · If Lot chose to remain he would be in direct disobedience to God and would likely not be considered just.